SurgT challenge: Benchmark of Soft-Tissue Trackers for Robotic Surgery: Discussion

 From the overall results, it is clear that it is possible to develop tracking algorithms using unsupervised deep learning frameworks.
 However, there is clearly scope for improvement.
-Unlike other vision applications, for this challenge, the best submission (Jmees team) utilised the baseline CSRT as the main component of their algorithm, instead of deep learning.
-This goes against what is generally expected, as most computer vision topics have now been dominated by deep learning.
-We hope this finding stimulates interest in this problem for future research work.
-In fact, only ICVS-2Ai's tracker was able to beat the CSRT tracker via unsupervised learning.
+Only ICVS-2Ai and Jmees were able to beat the baseline CSRT tracker, however, Jmees utilised the baseline CSRT as the main backbone of their algorithm, instead of deep learning.
+Therefore, only ICVS-2Ai's tracker was able to beat the CSRT tracker via unsupervised deep learning, emphasizing the difficulty of the task even when using state-of-the-art deep learning methods.

-The other baseline tracker, TransT, was used to check whether it is possible to train a supervised tracker on non-surgical datasets, given that there are many available natural scene datasets with ground truth annotations.
+The other baseline tracker, TransT, was used to check whether it is possible to train a supervised-learning tracker using only non-surgical datasets, given that there are many available natural scene datasets with ground truth annotations.
 However, the low scores on both validation and test subsets indicate that TransT does not generalize well onto SurgT.
 This highlights the need for unsupervised methods for surgical data, given the lack of ground truth.

 It is worth noting that all submissions track the left view's bounding box separately from the right view's bounding box.
+Therefore we believe that the stereo information was not fully exploited by the challenge participants.
+Given the vast research in multi-view geometry, there is an opportunity to better utilise stereo information.
 It would be interesting to explore whether a tracker that jointly estimates the bounding boxes on both left and right views would obtain better results.
-This assumes that the left and right cameras are accurately calibrated and synchronized.
-In our dataset, all stereo videos are provided with stereo camera calibration parameters.
-The quality of these parameters was checked by verifying that the keypoints respect the epipolar geometry constraint after stereo rectification of the images.

-All the videos, and stereo calibration parameters, provided on the SurgT dataset were collected from previously existing datasets.
-Half of these videos capture surgical procedures on fresh porcine cadavers and the other half on in vivo human procedures.
-For a tracker to be used in real surgeries, there is an imperative need for the collection of more data and annotations of real in vivo human procedures - which are much more dynamic and complex than data from cadaver experiments.
-As future work, SurgT is to be further extended with videos from more in vivo clinical cases.

-Finally, the two thresholds that were used for triggering 2D and 3D tracking failure, respectively of $IoU < 0.1$ and 3D error $> 10$ $cm$ are too large for robotic surgery.
-These values should be reduced for later editions of this challenge.